-One of the most powerful things that Zendesk empowers you to do with tickets is to use triggers to route them to the right people and groups as they come in.
-User and Organization tagging is an invaluable tool for doing this better, and one that you should definitely consider using if you aren’t already!
+One of the most powerful things you can do with tickets is to use triggers to route them to the right people and groups as they come in.
+User and organization tagging is an invaluable tool for doing this and one that you should definitely consider using.

 Tagging a user

 After you've turned user and organization tagging on, you can go ahead and add tags to users.
 You can add tags to users on their user profile page in the tags ticket field.
 To navigate to a user's profile, you can search for them using the Search icon (), select the tab for the ticket's requester profile in a ticket, or select them from the list in Admin () > People.

 In the image below, you can see the new Tags field on the user profile.
 The VIP tag has been added to this user.

 Tagging one user at a time is all well and good, but it's not necessarily scalable.
 That’s where organization tagging really shines.
 You can add tags to organizations by navigating to the organization's settings page in Admin () > People > Organizations, then select an organization.
 You will see the same tags field as in a user's profile.

 You can use organization tagging, for example, to make sure that all tickets from your premium users are tagged.
 If you've already sorted your customers into organizations and you have more than one VIP organization, you can add the same tags to any number of organizations you want.

 You can also add tags when bulk importing/updating users and organizations!